 • Coinsurance: A person may need to pay a certain percentage of medication costs.
 These also count toward a person’s out-of-pocket limit.

-• Coverage gap: Medicare Part D plans have a coverage gap or donut hole once Medicare and the individual spend a certain amount on drug costs.
-For 2020, this is $4,020.
+• Coverage gap (donut hole): Medicare Part D plans have a coverage gap or donut hole once Medicare and the individual spend a certain amount on drug costs.
+For 2024, this is $5,030.
 Once a person reaches the coverage gap, they will pay no more than 25% of the drug cost plus a dispensing fee.
 However, Medicare will not directly cover costs.

-• Catastrophic coverage: When a person has spent $6,350 while in the coverage gap, they move to catastrophic coverage.
-With this coverage, a person will pay a very small coinsurance or copayment.
+• Catastrophic coverage: When a person has spent $8,000 while in the coverage gap, they move to catastrophic coverage.
+This means they will not pay anything for prescription drugs for the rest of the year.

 Medicare requires each company selling Part D plans to provide a standardized level of coverage.
 Each insurer will generate a list of medications that they cover — this is called a formulary.